-The individual working days and hours of work will be decided in mutual agreement between you and your employer (see Article 7.6).
+The individual hours of work will be decided in mutual agreement between you and your employer (see Article 7.6).

-7.2 Longer working hours in the company's interest
+7.2 Longer working hours in the interest of the company

 In contravention of the standard working hours, in the interests of the company your employer may set working hours at more than an average 36 hours per week.
 The working hours may not exceed an average of 40 hours per week (= 2080 hours per year).